 Aux input ports and Bluetooth are the two main ways of connecting external audio sources to a radio.
 Here are the main differences between the two methods:

-- Aux input – Requires a headphone jack on the external device and an aux input port on the radio.
+- Aux input – Requires a line-out or headphone jack on the external device and an aux input port on the radio.
 This will work with older devices that don’t have Bluetooth.
 Using an aux input involves connecting a wire, which can be inconvenient.

 - Bluetooth – Requires a Bluetooth transmitter on the external device and a Bluetooth receiver on the radio.
 This will only work with modern devices that have Bluetooth.
 Bluetooth is wireless.